silent-code/FollowMe-Project/writeup/writeup.md

 Network hyperparameters for the Follow Me project include the following:

--batch_size: number of training samples/images that get propagated through the network in a single pass.
+-batch_size: number of training samples/images that get propagated through the network in a single pass.<BR>
 -num_epochs: number of times the entire training dataset gets propagated through the network.
 -steps_per_epoch: number of batches of training images that go through the network in 1 epoch.
 We have provided you with a default value.
 One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.
 -validation_steps: number of batches of validation images that go through the network in 1 epoch.
 This is similar to steps_per_epoch, except validation_steps is for the validation dataset.
 We have provided you with a default value for this as well.